In today’s short tutorial, we show you how to add Facebook Reactions to WordPress.

 Complete the installation by clicking Install Now / Activate Plugin.

 The plugin is really simple to configure, too, and should take no more than a few minutes.
-You can begin setup by navigating to Settings / Reactions.
+You will find the settings listed on the left next to Emojics.
 There are only a few fields to work through, so things are relatively straightforward.

 Next, you get to choose where the buttons are displayed – the positioning on the screen and which page types they appear on.

 Choosing the positioning on the screen is incredibly straightforward.
-There are only two options: above and/or below the content:
+There are four options: middle left or right, or bottom left or right:

-Finally, you must decide which page types the buttons appear on.
-You can display reactions on any post/page, plus you can choose to display them on specialist pages such as the homepage and/or archive page:
+Finally, you can choose to exclude URLs from this screen.
+You can change the display counter to count or percentage, plus you can choose to display them on specialist pages such as the homepage and/or archive page:

 Job done!
 Depending on your chosen settings, the reactions will now automatically appear on your site.